scottmwyant/learn/docs/comp-sci.md

 ## Binary representation of integers

 I'd argue that this is one of the most foundational concepts in computer science.
-Learning how integers are translated to a binary string quickly surfaces an important topic: data type.
-There are two characteristics that define data type (when considering integers); number of bits and whether the integer is unsigned (only ever positive) or signed (positive or negative).
+Learning how integers are translated to a binary string quickly surfaces another fundamental topic: data type.
+Data types used to represent integers are defined by the number of bits used and whether or not negative values are permitted: *8-bit unsigned integer* and *32-bit signed integer* are examples of integer data types.
+The *n-bit* part of the name of course tells you how many bits are used to store a single integer value and the *[un]signed* part of the name tells you if negative values are permitted; if an integer is unsigned, it is always positive.
+Integers are most commonly stored in 8, 16, 32, 64 bits.

+The data type used determines the range of values that can be represented.
 In the following exapmles we'll focus on 8-bit integers for the sake of readibility.
 The concepts discussed will scale to any size.
-Integers are most commonly stored in 8, 16, 32, 64 bits.

 ### Unsigned integers

 The 8-bit unsigned integer is probably the best place to start.
-This is a series (think string or array) of 8 binary values (0 or 1).
-The values are indexed (identified) 0-7.
-The low index, *0*, is the least significant and is on the right end.
-The high index, which is the most significant, is on the left end.
+This is a series (think string or array) of 8 binary values.
+The values are indexed 0-7.
+The low index, 0, is the least significant and is on the right end.
+The high index (7 for the 8-bit example), is the most significant and is on the left end.

 |Description|Exapmle|
 |---|---|